Chair: Angela F. Micklos

 Jesse Gallegos has a Bachelor of Science degree in Political Science and a Juris Doctorate from the University of Utah.
 Jesse began his career with the state at the State Auditor's Office, and then with the Department of Administrative Services/Finance.
 He then moved into to the legal arena with several law clerkships and teaching fellowships.
 Jesse returned to state service with the Department of Corrections where he served in various capacities, including Project Coordinator, Legislative Liason, Community Relations Director, and Deputy Executive Director.

-Jesse was appointed to the Utah Board of Pardons and Parole by Governor Leavitt on July 14, 2003.
+Jesse was appointed to the Utah Board of Pardons and Parole by Governor Leavitt in July 2003.

 Board Member: Chyleen A. Arbon